88.5 KNKX (Jazz/Blues/NPR News) Friends of 88.5 – TACOMA

 98.5 KNBQ (Christian Popular Music) Educational Media Foundation. -CENTRAL PARK

-A division of Jodesha Broadcasting, owners of several Aberdeen stations, including KBKW.
+Owned by Educational Media Foundation, K-LOVE religious broadcaster.
+Previously owned and operated by Jodesha Broadcasting, owners of several Aberdeen stations, including KBKW.
 KNBQ took to the air in April 2015, stunting with all-Christmas music as North Pole Radio.
 Testing of KOMO FM audio on KNBQ 98.5 the last two weeks of September 2016 and a return to Christmas music in early October.
 Sold to K-LOVE network owned by EMF in February 2017.

 98.9 KRVQ (Classic Rock) Hubbard -SEATTLE